hubmapconsortium/ccf-validation-tools/docs/Pancreas/change_suggestions.md

 **20 - dorsal pancreas --> body of pancreas**

+I can add an `overlaps` relationship.

 **21 - body of pancreas --> pancreatic lobule**

+I can add an axiom to 'body of pancreas' `has part some pancreatic lobule`

 **22 - tail of pancreas --> pancreatic lobule**

+I can add an axiom to 'tail of pancreas' `has part some pancreatic lobule`

 ## CT-->CT